Five items that you need to buy now before they sell out! Some holiday decor requires early shopping to get what you want.

 I also found that the Nearly Natural brand sells trees at Home Depot.
 I love their plants and flowers so I assume I’d like their trees, too!

-Faux Garland
+3. Faux Garland

-Much like artificial trees, the most realistic-looking garland sells out quickly.
-Always buy more than you think you need and return any extras because if you don’t buy enough, there won’t be any left when you go to get more!
+Tip: Always buy more than you think you need and return any extras because if you don’t buy enough, there won’t be any left when you go to get more!

 You can sometimes use greenery picks instead of garland, which can be more cost-effective.
-For greenery stems, Michael’s is my go-to store but Hobby Lobby has a large selection.
+For greenery stems, Michael’s is my go-to store, but Hobby Lobby has a large selection.

 I stumbled across this greenery stem at Michael’s on clearance last year and it looks and feels amazing!
 I’ve been adding it into my garlands to make them a bit fuller.

-And if you’re putting the garland on your railings, I love these garland ties that protect your banisters from scuffing!
+Tip: If you’re putting the garland on your railings, I love these garland ties that protect your banisters from scuffing!

-Flocking Powder
+4. Flocking Powder

 If you’re considering flocking your tree, garland, or wreaths, it’s time to buy flocking powder!
 For some reason, it sells out early each year.